SDK Integration

 Streaming Agent Messages

 You can then stream messages from the agent using the streamMessages function.
-This function needs the runId that was returned in the previous step.
+This function uses the AgentRun ID returned in the previous step.

 const { type, message } = item;